privly/privly-applications/development.md

 ## Reading a Link Discovered on the Web ##

-When viewing an existing application (ie after it has been posted to a host page like a webmail provider) then it could be viewed in several different fashions.
+When viewing an existing application (ie after it has been posted to a host page like a webmail provider) then it could be viewed in several different contexts.
 We are making efforts to abstract away the differences in platforms using the shared JavaScript files, but you should take note of a few unique aspects of the different platforms.

 Make sure the html file is named "show.html."
 All other functionality for this posting application is up to the developer.